 - CPTPP: Trans pacific trade agreement

-- NAFTA .
-North America Free Trade (new USMCA pending)
+- USMCA/ NAFTA .
+North America Free Trade (see note above on USMCA low value threshold)

-Note on NAFTA duty free clearance for online orders to Canada
+Note on USMCA / New NAFTA duty free clearance for online orders to Canada

 Online orders containing US or Mexico origin goods can qualify for for duty free entry entry to Canada.